Think you’re cut out for emergency room nursing? Here are a few of the most important responsibilities you’ll face on a regular basis.

 An emergency room nurse helps staff prioritize care based on the critical nature and severity of a patient’s condition.
 A nurse’s medical knowledge, quick thinking, and attention to detail lend a hand towards comprehensively assessing a patient’s needs, obtaining their medical history and personal information, and seeking a doctor’s evaluation immediately for life-threatening issues.

 Logging vital statistics is a staple responsibility of an emergency room nurse.
-Taking vital signs includes recording a blood pressure reading with a blood pressure pump, as well as measuring pulse rate, respiration, and temperature over the course of a patient’s stay in the E.R.
+Taking vital signs includes recording a blood pressure reading with a blood pressure pump, as well as measuring pulse rate, respiration, and temperature throughout a patient’s stay in the E.R.
 Vital signs provide a bird’s eye view of a patient’s state and alert nurses to changes in condition which might require a doctor’s attention.

 In addition to dosing meds, emergency room nurses may help with medical treatment for everything from sore throats to kidney infections.
 Nurses may also assist with minor medical procedures as part of the treatment response, helping to stabilize a patient and assist the doctor with everything from suturing wounds to intubating critical patients.